ValleyAgriculturalSoftware/VAS-Support/_posts/ingredients/2014-02-28-creating-an-ingredient.markdown

   ![](/assets/images/image107.jpg)

-  {% infoblock danger DM % and Inventory DM % are NOT the same.
+  {% infoblock warning DM % and Inventory DM % are NOT the same.
 Use caution to ensure you are viewing and/or modifying the correct percentage when working with DM% of an ingredient. %}

-  {% infoblock info You only need to enter the cost once (i.e. If you enter the cost in AF, FeedWatch will calculate the DM Cost for you). %}
+  {% infoblock tip You only need to enter the cost once (i.e. If you enter the cost in AF, FeedWatch will calculate the DM Cost for you). %}